Stocks rise on Wall Street as investors focus on earnings - KESQ

 Stocks are rising again on Wall Street in afternoon trading Tuesday, adding to weekly gains for major indexes that have been mired in a broad slump amid inflation and recession concerns.

-Technology, financial and industrial stocks powered much of the S&P 500’s gains.
-Apple rose 2% and Citigroup gained 0.9%.
-Lockheed Martin jumped 6.9% after reporting strong third-quarter earnings.

-The gains softened after an earlier jump that sent almost all of the stocks in the S&P 500 higher.
-Its part of the latest knee-jerk motion in a market that has been moving erratically in recent weeks.
+The gains were broad, with most of the stocks in the S&P 500 in the green.
+The rally lost some of its momentum from earlier in the day, the latest knee-jerk motion in a market that has been moving erratically in recent weeks.
 Major indexes are still stuck in a bear market, which is when they’ve fallen at least 20% from their most recent all-time highs.

 “High volatility is normal around the bottom of a bear market,” said Jeff Buchbinder, equity strategist for LPL Financial.
 “One reason we may be seeing markets hang in there a little bit better is that the narrative has switched to earnings from inflation and the Federal Reserve.”

 Bond yields were mixed.
-The yield on the 10-year Treasury, which influences mortgage rates, held steady at 4.01%.
-The yield on the 2-year Treasury, which tends to track expectations for future Federal Reserve action, also was little changed at 4.45%.
+The yield on the 10-year Treasury, which influences mortgage rates, slipped to 3.99% from 4.01% late Monday.
+The yield on the 2-year Treasury, which tends to track expectations for future Federal Reserve action, also fell to 4.44% from 4.45%.

+Lockheed Martin jumped 8.2% after reporting strong third-quarter earnings.
+That gave other defense stocks a boost.
+General Dynamics rose 3.2%, Northrop Grumman gained 6.5% and Raytheon Technologies added 3.1%.

+Streaming sports service FuboTV rose 2.1% after giving investors an encouraging third-quarter update.

-Health care giant Johnson & Johnson was mostly unchanged after reporting solid financial result s, but a narrowed forecast as it deals with a strong U.S. dollar cutting into sales outside the U.S.
+Health care giant Johnson & Johnson slipped 0.4% after reporting solid financial result s, but a narrowed forecast as it deals with a strong U.S. dollar cutting into sales outside the U.S.

 Streaming entertainment giant Netflix and United Airlines are on deck to report their results later Tuesday.
 American Airlines, Union Pacific and American Express will report their results later this week.